w3scout/contao-searchfaq-bundle/README.md

 ## About
 Search FAQ-sites.

-This bundle adds a search-module for FAQ-sites and turns the FAQ-items into an accordion which can have multiple items open simultaneously, if they contain matches.
+This bundle adds a search-module for FAQ-sites and turns the FAQ-items into an accordion which shows matches can have multiple items open simultaneously if they contain matches.

 ## Installation
 Install [composer](https://getcomposer.org) if you haven't already, then enter this command in the main directory of your Contao installation: